Pasig: International Schools

-Domuschola International School (DIS) is located in Barangay Ugong and offers the International Baccalaureate PYP program for elementary students.
+Domuschola International School is located in Barangay Ugong and offers the International Baccalaureate PYP program for elementary students.
 Established in 2000 as a pre-school under the name Second Mom, it has expanded to primary and secondary education.
 The school is in partnership with the TAO Corporation and as of 2015, became a candidate school of the IB Diploma Program.

 Saint Gabriel International School along Sandoval Avenue is the sister school of the Chinese-based Manila Xiamen International School.
 It provides Mandarin Chinese classes and ESL education for local and foreign students.

 Another international school that is located in Barangay Ugong is Reedley International School.
 Established in 1999, this school caters kindergarten to senior high school.
-The school adapts three curricula- Singaporean, Filipino and American.
+The school adapts three curricula—Singaporean, Filipino, and American.